Ali Shariati: Translation

 Shariati translated many books into Persian.
-Besides the work of Abu Zarr mentioned above, he translated Jean-Paul Sartre's What Is Literature? and Che Guevara's Guerilla Warfare.
+Besides the work of Abu Zarr mentioned above, he translated Jean-Paul Sartre's What Is Literature? and Che Guevara's Guerrilla Warfare.
 He also began to work on the translation of Franz Fanon's A Dying Colonialism.
 He admired Amar Ouzegane as a major Marxist Muslim and began to translate his book Le meilleur combat (The Best Struggle).

+Many scholars have contended with the nature of Shariati's translations and the manner in which he viewed and presented the ideas of others, vis-à-vis his view of himself as a rawshanfikr, roughly translating to intellectual or enlightened.
+Scholars who have studied Shariati and his works, such as Ali Rahnema, Georg Leube, and Arash Davari, have considered the liberties, "fictive" elements, and "true lies" which Shariati deployed in his translations and transmissions of others' ideas.
+These scholars argue that Shariati strategically conveyed the ideas and thoughts of intellectual contemporaries outside of Iran, such as Frantz Fanon, in a manner that would best suit his audience in Iran, molding his presentation to deliver the greatest impact while maintaining the "spirit" of the message.